Non-archimedean tame topology and stably dominated types: Definability of for a curve

-\begin{proof}[Proof of the Claim] We use induction on the number of poles of $f \in L^{\times}$.
-If this number is $\leq g + 2$, then $f \in Y$.
+\begin{proof}[Proof of the claim] We use induction on the number of poles of $f \in L^{\times}$.
+If this number is $\leq g + 1$, then $f \in Y$.
 Otherwise, let $a_1,\ldots,a_H$ be poles of $f$, not necessarily distinct, and let $b$ be a zero of $f$.
-Using Riemann-Roch, one finds $f_1$ with poles at most at $a_1,\ldots,a_{g + 2}$, and a zero at $b$.
-Then $f_1 \in Y$, and $f/f_1$ has fewer poles than $f$ (say $f$ has $m$ poles; they are all among the poles of $f$; and $f_1$ has at most $m-1$ zeroes other than $b$).
+By Riemann-Roch, any divisor of degree $\geq g$ has a nontrivial global section, which provides one a function $f_1$ with poles at most at $a_1,\ldots,a_{g + 1}$, and a zero at $b$.
+Then $f_1 \in Y$, and $f/f_1$ has fewer poles than $f$ (say $f_1$ has $m$ poles; they are all among the poles of $f$; and $f_1$ has at most $m-1$ zeroes other than $b$).
 The statement follows by induction. \end{proof}